nzaw96/nzaw96.github.io/sample_page.md

 <p>Even with hyper-parameter tuning using GridsearchCV module, one can see that the decision tree model has a testing error of 2327.817, which is the highest of all six models.
 On the other hand, the training error for the decision tree is 8.523.
 This suggests that the model is highly over-fitting, which decision trees are known for, especially for the smaller data sets.
 Over-fitting is also observed in the random forest model, albeit to a lesser degree, where training and testing errors were 676.098 and 1701.853, respectively.
 <br><br>
 On the other hand, the linear models were more accurate, with slight differences in RMSEs between the three.
 Lasso has smallest testing error among the three models.
+<br><br>
+Even though Lasso has been identified as the best performing model out of the six, it is still difficult to gauge its usefulness.
+Without much context, the RMSE error values inside the results table above may either seem too large or too small.
+Fortunately, towards the end of this project, USDA released the data for 2022.
+Therefore, the feature values from the 2022 data were used to test the lasso model.
+The prediction
 </p>
 </body>